caleb1711/news-blog-api/readme.md

 ### User Permissions

-- **User Roles:** Differentiate between regular users and admin users.
+- **User Roles:** User will be author.
-- **Authorization:** Users can only edit/delete their own blogs/comments.
+- **Authorization:** Users can only create, edit, read, update their own blogs/comments and also leave the comments on other users blogs and also like the comment.

 ### Blog Management